 Regent’s Canal runs through the heart of King’s Cross.
 This nine mile waterway winds its way quietly through our capital, from the River Thames at Limehouse to Paddington.
 People still live along the canal and the mix of boat moorings, heritage buildings and a connection to nature make for a charming setting.
-The towpath along the canal is a popular walk and it’s about to get better!

 At King’s Cross the canal is being transformed and will be an important part of neighbourhood life – just as it was in its industrial heyday.
 Once the tradesman’s entrance to the industries that lined its banks, we now have access to this hidden treasure and can appreciate the beauty of the waterway with its colourful narrowboats, ivy-clad walls and rich bird life.